MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-20-2-layer-convnet.markdown

 ## Step 3: Define network model (graph)

-The graph has two convolutional layers seporated by a reLU activation.
-Following the second convolutional layer, there is a fully connected layer which is essentiall a 'normal' two layer neural network.
+The graph has two convolutional layers separated by a ReLU activation.
+Following the second convolutional layer, there is a fully connected layer which is essentially a 'normal' two layer neural network.
 <br/><br/>
 ### **Structure**